Thursday 24 October 2013 | Royal Institution, London, UK

 The lecture will explore why additive manufacturing has the potential to disrupt current thinking in the context of:

-- Its role as the enabler for low volume production and the democratization of manufacturing
+- Its role as the enabler for low volume production and the democratisation of manufacturing

 - The dramatic increases in design complexity & flexibility that are afforded by taking an additive approach